UKHomeOffice/digmygrafana/README.md

 ADMIN_USER           | Defaults to admin
 ADMIN_PASSWORD       | Defaults to admin
 OAUTH_AUTO_LOGIN     | Defaults to true
+POSTGRES_HOST        | The name of the postgres host POSTGRES_USER        | The postgres user
+POSTGRES_PASS        | The postgres password
+POSTGRES_DB_NAME     | The postgres database name
 ```

 The `JSON_DASHBOARDS` environment variable looks something like this: